bbozhev/xpslinux/README.md

 # xpslinux
+# DO NOT USE , WIP currently broken

 An Arch Linux installer made for the [Dell XPS 13 9360] for people who want a computer that Just Works™ ( LOL ) , modified a bit to fit a more secure setup.